About

 SaveIf you make this Vegan Pumpkin Scones recipe, be sure to leave a comment and review on the blog!
 I love hearing from you, and it helps others learn more about the recipe too!
 Xx Ashley

-5 from 2 reviews
+5 from 4 votes

 The best Vegan Pumpkin Scones recipe is an absolute must during the Fall season and so easy too!
 Made with coconut oil (or vegan butter!) and whole grain flour for a healthier breakfast treat.

-Print
+SaveSaved!
+Pin Print

 Ingredients

-• 1/3 cup canned coconut milk (lite or full-fat both work)
+• 1/3 cup canned coconut milk, lite or full-fat both work

-• 1 tsp almond or vanilla extract
+• 1 teaspoon almond or vanilla extract

-• 2 cups whole wheat white flour
+• 2 cups + 2 tablespoons whole wheat white flour

-• 1/4 cup coconut sugar (or dry sweetener of choice)
+• 1/4 cup coconut sugar, or dry sweetener of choice

-• 2 1/2 tsp baking powder
+• 2 1/2 teaspoon baking powder

-• 1/4 tsp salt
+• 1/4 teaspoon salt

-• 2 tsp pumpkin pie spice
+• 2 teaspoon pumpkin pie spice

 • 2/3 cup powdered sugar

-• 1/4 tsp ground cinnamon
+• 1/4 tsp ground cinnamon, optional

 • 1 TBSP coconut milk or milk of choice